These dining room chairs were a labor of love!

 This was our first project after we bought our house.

 A little chalk paint and some new upholstery and these dining room chairs are brand new!

 These 6 babies were found by my MIL & I one day at the end of her neighbor's driveway.
 They had loved them enough through the years and were giving them away for FREE!
 I knew the style was perfect for my farmhouse themed dining room that I wanted to achieve in our new home; they just needed a little love.

-Final step, YAY!!
-Time to upholster the new grain sack fabric.
+6. Time to upholster the new grain sack fabric.
 This was probably the toughest part because I needed John Paul's help to staple the fabric down while I held it tightly in place.
 I ordered 3 yards of fabric which ended up being perfect.
 I was even able to use some for a little runner for our buffet table.
 I ended up doing our head chairs with a double stripe rather than the one stripe.
 This helped me conserve fabric so that I did not need to order more.
 It really was simple with the help of my hubby.
 Just a quick cut around the fabric and then staple it all in place on the back.
-I was very careful with the corners to make sure that they looked perfect, or as perfect as I could get them.
-These are a DIY project after all :)
+Be careful around the corners and check while stapling to ensure they are in the right spot.

 Below are my completed chairs in my beautiful Dining Room!
 I am so proud of myself and John Paul for completing this first "project" in our new house.
 Everything came out just how I imagined, if not better!!

-I hope you will try Annie Sloan Chalk Paint one day as it really is so easy and so fun!
+I hope you will try Chalk Paint one day as it really is so easy and so fun!
 I can't wait for my next DIY project.

 SAVE THIS POST FOR LATER, PIN IT NOW: